PeterMulhair/HbxFinder/README.md

 ## NOTE

-It is recommended to manually edit the cluster files as well as the output fasta files to ensure accuracy in the order and content of the homeobox genes.
+It is recommended to manually inspect and edit the cluster files as well as the output fasta files to ensure accuracy in the order and content of the homeobox genes.